George Orwell: The Road to Wigan Pier

-Orwell needed somewhere he could concentrate on writing his book, and once again help was provided by Aunt Nellie, who was living at Wallington, Hertfordshire in a very small 16th-century cottage called the "Stores".
-Wallington was a tiny village 35 miles north of London, and the cottage had almost no modern facilities.
+Orwell needed somewhere he could concentrate on writing his book, and once again help was provided by Aunt Nellie, who was living at Wallington, Hertfordshire, in a very small 16th-century cottage called the "Stores".
 Orwell took over the tenancy and moved in on 2 April 1936.
 He started work on The Road to Wigan Pier by the end of April, but also spent hours working on the garden, planting a rose garden which is still extant, and revealing four years later that "outside my work the thing I care most about is gardening, especially vegetable gardening".
 He also tested the possibility of reopening the Stores as a village shop.
 Keep the Aspidistra Flying was published by Gollancz on 20 April 1936.
 On 4 August, Orwell gave a talk at the Adelphi Summer School held at Langham, entitled An Outsider Sees the Distressed Areas; others who spoke at the school included John Strachey, Max Plowman, Karl Polanyi and Reinhold Niebuhr.

 The result of his journeys through the north was The Road to Wigan Pier, published by Gollancz for the Left Book Club in 1937.
 The first half of the book documents his social investigations of Lancashire and Yorkshire, including an evocative description of working life in the coal mines.
-The second half is a long essay on his upbringing and the development of his political conscience, which includes an argument for socialism (although he goes to lengths to balance the concerns and goals of socialism with the barriers it faced from the movement's own advocates at the time, such as "priggish" and "dull" socialist intellectuals and "proletarian" socialists with little grasp of the actual ideology).
+The second half is a long essay on his upbringing and the development of his political conscience, which includes an argument for socialism.
 Gollancz feared the second half would offend readers and added a disculpatory preface to the book while Orwell was in Spain.

-Orwell's research for The Road to Wigan Pier led to him being placed under surveillance by the Special Branch from 1936, for 12 years, until one year before the publication of Nineteen Eighty-Four.
+Orwell's research for The Road to Wigan Pier led to him being placed under surveillance by the Special Branch from 1936.